hpourv/DP-Logistic-Regression/README.md

 ## Results

 In this section we investigate the intrinsic trade-off between accuracy and privacy in an differentially private logistic regression.
 Also now we can quantize the level of privacy in our ML model.

+We control the level of privacy with parameter epsilon.